-These Vegetarian Meatballs are so tasty and very versatile!
+These Vegetarian Meatballs and sauce made in the Thermomix are so tasty and very versatile!
 They make an awesome meal and are great warm or cold.

 Packed full of flavour, they are delicious served either with or without the sauce.